zsparal/api-documentation/source/reference/v2/shipments-api/create-shipment.rst

             quantity: 1 # Ship one item from this order line },
           {
-            id: 'odl_jp31jz' # assume all is shipped if no quantity is specified }
+            id: 'odl_jp31jz' # Ship every item in this order line, as quantity is not specified }
         ],
         tracking: {